baoisnotruski/rpo/rpo_content.md

 We are recruiters who used to have the same problems that you do.
 We could not find the solutions that we needed.
 So we collaborated with our awesome developers to make the solutions ourselves.

 ### What we do
 We hire people.
 We specialize in hiring tech people.
 We design success by mixing attitude and skills in the workplace.
 We got tech hiring figured out.
-It's a natural progression that we share this success with you.
+It's our turn to share this success with you.

 ### Our Values